AustinCodingAcademy/advanced-ecommerce-2/README.md

   X Register onClick for the links, make sure to use arrow function.
 X Make sure to preventDefault.
   X In the arrow function call props.changeCategory("tires").
 Send in the category that is appropriate for the link

-  X UPDATE / IN PROGRESS
+--> UPDATE / IN PROGRESS
     --> 'Feedback' link unchanged, brings user to contact.html --> Contact.html top nav updated to visually match TopNav --> Clicking other top nav links from contact.html page brings user back to local host starting point (displaying tires)

-        OPPORTUNITIES
+        --> OPPORTUNITIES
           1. Have actual landing page display ALL prods, no filters, before specific top nav link selected
           2. Update/react-ify contact.html with props to display TopNav component